JamesByers/fireflies_project/README.md

 ### The Hardware

-* New compact implementation fits in a 4 x 2.75 x 2 inch project box
+* Compact implementation fits in a 4 x 2.75 x 2 inch project box.
-* Optional RS485 daughter board supports up to 50m of wire between the controller and the first LED daughter board.
-10m of wire is supported without the daughter board
+* Optional RS485 daughter board supports up to 50m of wire between the controller and the first LED.
+10m of wire is supported with no daughter board.
-* Incorporates a Waveshare RP2040 Zero microcontroller module
+* Incorporates a Waveshare RP2040 Zero microcontroller.
-* Uses a fast surface mount XOR gate to boost to the [5V 800 kHz signal](./assets/800kHz_original_and level shifted_double_1_5.png) required by the LEDs
+* Uses a fast surface mount XOR gate to level shift to the [5V 800 kHz signal](./assets/800kHz_original_and level shifted_double_1_5.png) required by the LEDs.
 * Custom circuit board design with full ground plane and top copper pour.
-Utilizes all top side exposed RP2040 Zero pins
+Utilizes all top side exposed RP2040 Zero pins.
   * [Schematic](./assets/Fireflies_2_0_1_schematic.pdf) (PDF)
   * Kicad PCB design files available
   * 56mm x 66mm